 Late manifestations during convalescence may include orchitis, myelitis, parotitis, pancreatitis, hepatitis, and psychosis.
 Survivors are also at risk of uveitis (anterior, posterior, or panuveitis), which may lead to secondary structural complications, vision impairment, or blindness.
 One retrospective, uncontrolled, cross-sectional study found that approximately 28% of survivors developed Ebola-associated uveitis, and 3% developed Ebola-associated optic neuropathy.
 In patients with uveitis, 38.5% of patients were found to be blind (visual acuity >20/400).
 One survivor had acute uveitis with detection of viable Ebola virus 14 weeks after the onset of infection and 9 weeks after the clearance of the virus from the blood.
 Unilateral white cataracts and a novel retinal lesion following the anatomic distribution of the optic nerve axons have also been reported.
 The etiology of these manifestations is unclear but could be related to immune complex phenomena or the persistence of Ebola virus in immune-privileged sites.
 Regular checkups of survivors are recommended for at least 18 months after recovery.

 It is likely that survivors of infection acquire lifetime immunity to the same strain of Ebola virus.
+Survivors have been shown to have long-lasting T-cell responses and a continuous high titer of neutralizing antibodies.
 As a consequence of this, patients who have recovered from infection have been invaluable in caring for patients with active infections.
 However, our understanding of viral persistence in sanctuary sites remains incomplete.
 One expatriate healthcare worker presented with Ebola virus meningoencephalitis (RT-PCR of CSF and plasma were positive for Ebola virus) 9 months after recovering from severe primary Ebola virus disease in 2015.
 A case of late-onset encephalitis and polyarthritis has also been reported, as has a case of possible transmission from a persistently infected survivor over a year after recovery.
 The possibility of prolonged persistence and late re-emergence of clinical disease will probably alter the epidemiologic and clinical approach to survivors who present with subsequent illnesses.
 This is also a theoretical concern for the management of women who become pregnant soon after recovery from acute Ebola infection.

 Use of this content is subject to our disclaimer